StateLang/StateLang/docs/design_document_for_adding_diagramming_language_generation.md

 **Phase 4**: Create `PlantUMLDiagramGenerator`, `MermaidDiagramGenerator`, `OptimizedDiagramGenerator`, `NonOptimizedDiagramGenerator`, `PlantUMLDiagramImplementer` and `MermaidDiagramImplementer`.
-(These can be created in parallel) **Phase 5**: Implement implicit super state and super states intersection warnings and elimination
+(These can be created in parallel)
+**Phase 5**: Implement implicit super state and super states intersection warnings and elimination.